ariyachlt/Intro_IM/finalProject/journal.md

 - no longer alternating buttons to move the car
 - press to accelerate instead
 - tried with one car --> works!
+- removed the other switch because not much use for it
 - attached GIF

 **Thursday April 22, 2021** \